Applications for 2015 auditions are now open.

 Audition Location: Lee Norvelle Theatre and Drama Center, 275 North Jordan Avenue (on the corner of Seventh Street and Jordan Avenue).
 Indiana University does not attend Regional auditions.

 Download the contact information form and email it to BFAaud@indiana.edu.
 Please do not hand print and scan the contact information.
 If you have trouble downloading the document, you may copy and paste the information into your email or contact firstname.lastname@example.org.
 Please be sure to indicate your preferred day of audition with second and third choices.
 We will do everything possible to accommodate your choice.
-Audition dates for 2014 are February 1, 15 and March 1.
+Audition dates for Fall 2015 are November 8 2014, February 7 or February 21, 2015.
 Early application is helpful in this process.
 You can direct questions to that email address or call Scott Jones at 812-856-4024.
 The phone line is open Tuesday through Friday 1:30-5 PM Eastern time.
 After hours please leave a message.

 Picture and resume: Your picture should look like you and reflect your personality.
 Studio quality portraits are not necessary.
 Your resume should list all performance experience and related experience.
 Your resume should also indicate other extracurricular activities as well as honors and awards in any area.